 The disturbing signal for an unmodulated pulsed radar shall have the following characteristics:

-The disturbing signal shall be a sinusoidal CW signal and shall increase in the same degree as the permitted emission spectrum with a limit of 90 dBpp.
+The disturbing signal shall be a sinusoidal CW signal and shall increase from each edge of the B-40 from the MDS level by 30 dB per decade to a maximum of -30 dBm.
 See Figure 4 for an example.

 The maximum input level of the receiver shall be 6 dB below the compression level for the given receiver design.

-The discrete frequency steps shall be equal to or lower than 1 MHz.
+The discrete frequency steps shall be equal to or less than 1 MHz.

 An appropriate measurement device like a spectrum analyser shall be connected to the LNFE output and shall have the following characteristics: